 Members of the Teacher Retirement Plan are eligible to retire with an unreduced benefit at age 65 with 5 years of service credit or pursuant to the rule of 90 in which the member's age and service credit total 90.
 Benefits are determined by a formula using the member's highest five consecutive year average compensation and the member's years of service credit.
 A reduced early retirement benefit is available at age 60 and vested pursuant to the rule of 80.
 Members are vested with five years of service credit.
 Service related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service related disability eligibility.
-The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit are available under various eligibility criteria.
+The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+A variety of death benefits are available under various eligibility criteria.
 Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
 A COLA is granted each July for annuitants retired prior to the July 2 of the previous year.